-The Justified principle essentially speaks to two key issues of concern: 1) making explicit an operational need to use biometrics, and 2) ensuring that biometrics are not used for "mass surveillance" at Port facilities.
+The Justified principle essentially speaks to two key issues of concern: 1) requiring an explicitly articulated operational need in order to approve the use of biometrics, and 2) ensuring that biometrics are not used for "mass surveillance" at Port facilities.
 The Commission motion defines mass surveillance as scanning large groups of people without lawful purpose, rather than use on one person at one time with their active participation.